devhausleipzig/git-quiz/quiz.md

 - NWhat parts make up a git project?
+Answer

 - PWhat is correct command to initialize a new git repository ?